As the Mazda proves, big can also mean more efficient

 There was an article in the Herald with the headline "Kiwis ditching the gas guzzlers".
 The article provided fuel consumption comparisons between a number of large, commercial and small vehicles.
 What grabbed my attention were the comparisons between the three Mazdas featured - the Axela/3, Atenza/6 and the Demio/2.
 It listed the larger 2-litre Atenza as having a lower fuel consumption than the 1.5-litre Demio (6 litres/100km to 6.8 litres/100km).
 The Axela had the highest consumption of 8.4 litres/100km.
 Were those figures correct?
 If so, how can a bigger car be more fuel efficient than a smaller car?

-Yes, the figures were correct.
+The answer Yes, the figures were correct.
 What the article highlighted for me was motorists should not assume all small cars are super-efficient, neither should they assume all large cars are gas-guzzlers either.